meeb/gateaux/README.md

 types and therefore is over-engineered and over-tested by design so you don't have to worry about your data structures in your upstream applications which use `gateaux`.

+If you use `gateaux` your Python FoundationDB client code should look mostly the same, you just can't mistakenly pack the wrong type or make mistakes before writing data.
+Such additional validation is useful for larger codebases where you may be storing hundreds of `key=value` formats into FoundationDB and keeping track of them can be challenging.

 `gateaux` is a pure Python 3 (>=3.6) library which provides rich data type handling and validation on top of the usual `pack()` and `unpack()` methods and extends the `fdb.tuple` built-in layer.
 It is loosely modelled from the interfaces to relational